Survata/survata-android-public-sdk/README.md

 2. Package aar and upload

-    [bintray-release](https://github.com/novoda/bintray-release), it provides a=n easy way to release your Android and other artifacts to bintray.
+    [bintray-release](https://github.com/novoda/bintray-release), it provides an easy way to release your Android and other artifacts to bintray.

     Refer the steps in [README.md](https://github.com/novoda/bintray-release/blob/master/README.md).